-He was recently inducted into the prestigious Barbecue Hall of Fame and has been dubbed “The King” and “The Best Hog Cooker in the World,” so we figured he’d be a solid go-to for some of our age-old barbecuing questions.
+He’s a member of the prestigious Barbecue Hall of Fame and has been dubbed “The King” and “The Best Hog Cooker in the World,” so we figured he’d be a solid go-to for some of our age-old barbecuing questions.

 Without further ado: five barbecue myths, busted.